quorten/quorten-blog1/_posts/2020-09-01-seniors-in-2020-and-online.md

         on how seniors participate online"
 date: 2020-09-01 21:03 -0500
 author: quorten
-categories: [misc, personal-finance]
+categories: [covid19, personal-finance]
-tags: [misc, personal-finance]
+tags: [covid19, personal-finance]
 ---

 As a curiosity, I was wondering, how are seniors handling 2020?
 Like,